Orion-Grieco/classDocs-1/README.md

 git push
 ```

-### Late Submissions

-All assignments will have a stated due date.
-The electronic version of the class assignments are to be turned in at the beginning of the lab session on the due date.
-Submissions after the beginning of class are counted as being late.

-__Assignments will be accepted for up to one week past the assigned due date with a 15% penalty.
-After that time, the lab will not be accepted.__

-__Please note, lab solutions will be discussed after the one week late submission deadline.
-Therefore, any submission of the assignments following that deadline will not be possible.__

-### Extensions

-Unless special arrangements are made with the course instructor, __no assignments will be accepted after the late deadline.__ If you are requesting extensions for a lab assignment, then you are to email me with your request and also provide a valid reason for your extension.
-This request must come before the due date of the lab and __not__ on the due date.

-The decision to provide you with an extension (or not) will be weighed in light of fairness to your peers who are still able to complete their labs, regardless of their own busy schedules.

 ### Communication

 Various digital channels will be used in this course for communication, including email, Discord, and the GitHub issue tracker.
 It is strongly advised for the student to install the Discord app on their computer and smart-phone to be sure to receive all communications from the instructor, as well as, the other members of the class.